MicrosoftDocs/powerapps-docs/powerapps-docs/connections/connection-office365-users.md

 The label shows the information that you entered about the user you specified or that user's manager.

+> [!NOTE]
-**Note**: If you're developing an app based on an entity in the Common Data Service, you can specify a user based on ID instead of email address.
+> If you're developing an app based on an entity in the Common Data Service, you can specify a user based on ID instead of email address.

 For example, you can [create an app automatically](../data-platform-create-app.md), add a screen that contains a **Label** control, and set the control's **Text** property to this formula:
 <br>**Office365Users.UserProfile(BrowseGallery1.Selected.CreatedByUser).DisplayName**